Dynamic Avalanches: Rate-Controlled Switching and Race Conditions

 {\em Race Conditions and Dynamic Steering.---} We now consider race conditions, where one flipping event destabilizes multiple other elements simultaneously \cite{huffman1954synthesis,teunisse2024transition,szulc2022cooperative}\footnote{Race conditions are distinct from degeneracies that occur when multiple switching thresholds are equal.}.
 In random systems, the likelihood of race conditions increases with the number of elements \cite{baconnier2024proliferation}.
 In designed systems, such race conditions can be realized straightforwardly.
-The simplest race condition requires three elements, and we investigate the case where flipping element one of state $(011)$ destabilizes both elements two and three.
-In particular we consider the case where both states $(110)$ and $ (101)$ are stable at $U=U_1^+(011)$, so that dynamic effects, not only stability considerations, determine which state will be reached (for corresponding energy landscape, see Supplemental Material, Fig. S6).
+The simplest race condition requires three elements, and we investigate the case where flipping element one of state $(011)$ destabilizes both elements two and three, and where both states $(110)$ and $ (101)$ are stable at $U=U_1^+(011)$.
+Dynamic effects—particularly localized damping—then can determine which state will be reached (for the corresponding energy landscape, see Supplemental Material, Fig.~S9).

 This race condition is materialized in sample 2 by making element one significantly larger than elements two and three: when, starting from state $(011)$, element one snaps from 0 to 1, this significantly compresses and destabilizes both other elements.
-We verified this by selectively blocking either element two or three and observing that the other element became unstable (see Supplemental Material, Fig. S5).
+We verified this by selectively blocking either element two or three and observing that the other element became unstable (see Supplemental Material, Fig.~S8).